paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/bayesian_method_reliability_prediction_modelling.md

 (method_7_5_2)=
 ### Numerical approach using Markov Chain Monte Carlo Methods

 In case where no analytical solution is available, numerical approaches can be used.
-In the Bayesian rule (Eq. {eq}`Equation Method 7.21` in {numref}`method_7_1` the likelihood function and the prior density function are known and can be easily calculated.
+In the Bayesian rule (Eq. {eq}`Equation_method_7_21` in {numref}`method_7_1` the likelihood function and the prior density function are known and can be easily calculated.
 For calculating the posterior function, the denominator needs to be solved which is in general analytically not possible and numerically difficult.
 This problem is solved by a class of numerical algorithms, the so-called Markov Chain Monte Carlo (MCMC) methods **\[BR25\]**.
 These methods are independent from the distribution of the prior density function and the formulation of the Likelihood function, and can be applied to a wide class of problems.

 Besides offering full flexibility in terms of prior and sampling distributions, MCMC methods can also be used for the development of more complex probabilistic models, such as e.g. hierarchical models to combine different non-homogeneous data samples.